 Decide what you would like captured so that you have enough coverage of the day.
 I often suggest starting wedding photography part way through getting ready and ending about 30 minutes after the dance floor is opened or after your last speech.

 Leave lots of time for wedding photography!
 Your day will go by in a flash and you’ll want lots of wedding photos to remember the day.

 8:00 am Hair and makeup team arrive (based on number of people getting ready)

-11:30 am Bride and bridesmaids almost finished hair and make up
+11:30 am Partner one and wedding party almost finished hair and make up

 12:00 pm Photographer arrives for getting ready photos

 1:00 pm Leave for portrait photos at photo location

 4:00 pm Photos finished head over to ceremony location